Multiorbital character of the density wave in trilayer nickelate superconductors: Results

 \subsection{Electronic Raman scattering}

-After analyzing the temperature evolution of the phonon sector across the DW transition, we now turn to an extended energy range.
-In the spectra up to 1750\,cm$^{-1}$ in Fig.~\ref{fig:5}a, a broad peak centered around 910\,cm$^{-1}$ emerges most prominently in the $xx$ and $x'x'$ polarization channels.
+After analyzing the phonon sector across the DW transition, we now turn to an extended energy range.
+In the spectra up to 1750\,cm$^{-1}$ (Fig.~\ref{fig:5}a), a broad peak centered around 910\,cm$^{-1}$ emerges most prominently in the $x'x'$ and $xx$ channels.
 Its linewidth exceeds 150\,cm$^{-1}$ even at the lowest measured temperatures, which is substantially broader than that of the phonon modes observed up to 515\,cm$^{-1}$.
-Notably, this feature appears to divide the Raman spectrum into two regimes: a high-energy region that is nearly flat above $\sim$1140\,cm$^{-1}$ and exhibits only weak temperature dependence, and a lower-energy region with strong temperature dependence and regions of either increasing or depleting spectral weight upon cooling.
-This separation of the Raman spectra in Fig.~\ref{fig:5} into distinct energy scales by the 910\,cm$^{-1}$ peak suggests that it is likely associated with an electronic excitation rather than multi-phonon scattering.
-Furthermore, the 910\,cm$^{-1}$ peak and a nearly flat background above $\sim$1140\,cm$^{-1}$ is similarly present in Rama spectra acquired with both 632.8 nm (Fig.~\ref{fig:5}) and 532 nm (see Supplementary Note 5) laser excitation, confirming the robustness of the features.
+Notably, this feature appears to divide the Raman spectrum into two regimes: a high-energy region that is nearly flat above $\sim$1140\,cm$^{-1}$ and exhibits weak temperature dependence, and a lower-energy region with strong temperature dependence and regions of either increasing or depleting spectral weight upon cooling.
+This separation of the Raman spectra into distinct energy scales by the 910\,cm$^{-1}$ peak suggests that it is likely associated with an electronic excitation rather than multi-phonon scattering.
+Furthermore, the 910\,cm$^{-1}$ peak and a nearly flat background above $\sim$1140\,cm$^{-1}$ appear similarly in spectra acquired with both 632.8 nm (Fig.~\ref{fig:5}) and 532 nm (see Supplemental Material, Sec.~V~\cite{suppmat}) laser excitation, confirming the robustness of the features.